UPDATE - THIS PROJECT IS NOW COMPLETE

 This co-educational, residential secondary school for young people at risk of being disengaged from education needs your help

 Requested donations include music equipment, exercise books, headphones and kickboards for swimming

-Dunlea Centre is an agency that reaches outside the school and into the family to help young people in need and restore family relationships.
+They are an agency that reaches outside the school and into the family to help young people in need and restore family relationships.

 Participation in these senior years of school will enable young people to develop their skills and knowledge and increase their productivity; which can lead to more employment opportunities and improved health and wellbeing outcomes.

-These items and any donations made will make a difference to the learning and wellbeing of every young person at Dunlea Centre.
+The centre relies on external funding to run these programs and donations received will make a difference to the learning and wellbeing of every young person they support.

 Thanks to the generosity of all of our amazing donors (that means you!), the centre has received donations of essentials items including:

 - Basketballs and swimming kickboards for PDHPE classes and recreational activities